 We recognize that strong governance is essential to sustainable business operations, and we aim to conduct our business according to the highest ethical and legal standards.
+We are committed to policies aimed at maintaining a workplace free of discrimination, violence and harassment, and we expect our staff to act in a way which promotes a positive work environment.
 Our approach to addressing forced labour and child labour is designed to be commensurate with the risks we face, which vary based on several factors, including jurisdiction, industry and sector.
 Key supporting policies and guidelines (together, the "Policy Framework") include, but are not limited to: